 Description: This course demonstrates how evidence is maintained for legal integrity and presentation in a court of law.
 The student studies and applies the Pennsylvania Rules of Evidence in areas such as physical evidence, testimonial evidence (including fact and expert testimony), the procedure to include the introduction of evidence in court, and the scientific standard.
-Offered as needed.
+Offered Spring Semester, annually.